HarryMcCarney/BlogProject/Render/content/aNote2.md

 updated: 20240620
 created: 20240620
 title: Some Big Note
+summary: The emerging golden age of home-cooked software, barefoot developers, and why the local-first community should help build it
 ---

 H&C has been working from home since before it became synonymous with flattening the curve.